charliecalvert/CloudNotes/Isit322/Isit322-Resources.md

 - [Code Academy Part 05][cajh05]
 - [Code Academy Part 06][cajh06]
 - [Code Academy Part 07][cajh07]

+## Assignments

+These assignments are not at all final.
+It is more like a random mix of assignments that I have given in my courses in the past.
+I will updated this soon.

 - [Git New Repo](/teach/assignments/GitNewRepo.html)
 - [Pristine VirtualBox](/teach/assignments/PristineVirtualBox.html)
 - [Jest Create React App](/teach/assignments/react/JestCreateReactApp.html)